🔵 Story 1

 Meta opened its AI ad assistant to all advertisers — not just enterprise

 Competition on Meta is shifting from targeting skill to creative quality.
-If the AI handles bidding and placement, the performance differentiator becomes your creative assets and your first-party data quality.
-Agencies whose value proposition is platform execution rather than strategy are in a structurally difficult position.
+If the AI handles bidding and placement, the performance differentiator becomes your creative assets and first-party data quality.
 Brands with clean customer data and strong creative will benefit most.

 ChatGPT launched self-serve ads — and small businesses can now sign up directly

-ChatGPT's advertising pilot widened this week.
-Small businesses in the US can now sign up without going through a partner agency, using a self-serve Ads Manager to set budgets, upload creative, and launch campaigns directly inside ChatGPT's interface.
-Major holding companies — Dentsu, Omnicom, Publicis, WPP — are already plugged in via the enterprise track.
+ChatGPT’s advertising pilot widened this week.
+Small businesses in the US can now sign up without going through a partner agency, using a self-serve Ads Manager to set budgets, upload creative, and launch campaigns directly inside ChatGPT’s interface.
+Major holding companies are already plugged in via the enterprise track.

 The paid/organic line in AI search is starting to blur.
-For now, organic citation is still the main game — but watching how ChatGPT ads evolve is worth 30 minutes of your attention this month.
-If your audience is already shifting query behaviour toward ChatGPT, you want to understand the ad surface before your competitors do.
+Organic citation is still the main game for now — but if your audience is already shifting query behaviour toward ChatGPT, you want to understand the ad surface before your competitors do.

 79% of CMOs now rely on AI to hit their 2026 targets — but only 38% say the role is set up to succeed

 The adoption rate is near-universal.
 The confidence gap is where the real story is.
-More than half of marketing leaders are relying heavily on AI tools while simultaneously feeling the role isn't structured to deliver.
-If that describes your situation, the priority is measurement frameworks and governance before scaling further — not more tool adoption.
+If more than half of marketing leaders are relying heavily on AI while feeling the role isn’t structured to deliver, the priority is measurement frameworks and governance — not more tool adoption.

 Google Marketing Live is May 20 — and agentic commerce is the main event

 Put May 20 in your calendar.
-Watch the keynote, or read the coverage that drops the same day.
-BuzzRiding will have the practitioner's take the following week.
-The changes that come out of Google Marketing Live typically have a 60–90 day lag before they hit your campaigns — but understanding the direction now means you're not scrambling later.
+The changes that come out of Google Marketing Live typically have a 60–90 day lag before they hit your campaigns — but understanding the direction now means you’re not scrambling later.

-That's the week.
-Five stories, all moving in the same direction: AI is no longer a marketing experiment.
-It's the operating layer.
-The brands that treat it that way — with governance, measurement, and content structured to get cited — are the ones building something that compounds.
+That’s the week.
+Five stories, all moving in the same direction: AI is no longer a marketing experiment — it’s the operating layer.
 For the full picture on getting cited in AI answers, the GEO experiment article is the practical starting point.